 After you know what the person’s position is, try to imagine what it would be like to be there.
 Figure out how your actions make their position even stronger or more volatile.

-Don’t write them off just because they aren’t behaving in the most professional of manners; figure out how you are contributing to their stance and try to stop doing what you are doing.
+Don’t write them off just because they aren’t behaving in the most professional manner; figure out how you are contributing to their stance and try to stop doing what you are doing.

 Find a Common Ground

-At one point near the end of my term, I heard the coworker talking about a conference that he was going to be attending and has every year since teenage hood.
+At one point at the beginning of my old job where I had difficulty with my coworker, I heard the coworker talking about a conference that he was going to be attending and has every year since teenage-hood.
 I went to the same conference when I was 15, so by reflex, I told him that and asked him what his experience was.

 This opened the channels of communication between us and showed both of us that the other did have a human side.
 It also pulled us away from the competition that we were in, and pushed us into real life.